 We are confident that we can contribute to designing and supervising industrial developments, as we were involved in Fiat’s project in Serbia and several large industrial projects abroad.

 Furthermore, we believe that for developments like energy from waste, Serbia does not have extensive experience in design and our collaboration with international companies could be an asset here.
-I’d like to point out that we have long standing relationships with a wide range of satisfied international clients.
+I want to point out that we have long standing relationships with a wide range of satisfied global clients.